acfriday/life-of-an-identity/deprovisioning/README.md

 ![image](https://github.com/acfriday/life-of-an-identity/assets/82184168/19ce38b7-7a84-46f1-9f18-a761e537b16d)

 ### Disabling a User Account In Microsoft Entra ID
 * Disabling an account provides a flexible and secure way to manage user access.
-This option supports security investigations, compliance requirements, temporary suspensions, risk mitigation during policy changes, and the preservation of historical data without removing the account from the identity platform so it can be quickly reused or reinstated if needed.
+This option supports security investigations, compliance requirements, temporary suspensions, risk mitigation during policy changes, and the preservation of historical data without removing the account from the identity platform so it can be quickly recycled or reinstated if needed.

 ![image](https://github.com/acfriday/life-of-an-identity/assets/82184168/688aefe4-0483-45cd-bbc0-63b860fc5049)